Mahnaz-Shemirani/TrimmomaticForLoop/README.md

 # TrimmomaticForLoop
 How to use trimmomatic for serial iteration

+#make a directory such as 'out' in the same forlder where raw data exist to save trimmed file

-# save path of trimmomatic in a variable fo reasiest use
+# save path of trimmomatic in a variable for easiest use
 Trim='/PATH TO DIRECTORY/trimmomatic.jar'